logzio/logzio-helm/charts/logzio-api-fetcher/README.md

 ## Configuration

-Rdit the configuration in `values.config`.
+Edit the configuration in `values.config`.
 There are 3 sections of the configuration:

 #### logzio